UK manufacturing surges, banks lend more under funding plan

 LONDON British manufacturing grew at its strongest pace in almost three years in November and a rush of new orders suggested the economy's recovery is getting onto a firmer footing, a survey showed on Monday.

-As Chancellor George Osborne prepares to announce big upgrades to Britain's economic growth this week, a second set of data showed a flagship scheme to boost lending achieved the highest quarterly net lending since its introduction last year.
+As finance minister George Osborne prepares to announce big upgrades to Britain's economic growth this week, a second set of data showed a flagship scheme to boost lending achieved the highest quarterly net lending since its introduction last year.

 Sterling hit a five-year high against a basket of currencies as investors added to bets on Britain's recovery.